So, you want to convert a wood fireplace to gas? Well, it’s possible and you have options!

 - a functional gas supply

 Removal of the fireplace damper, providing 110-volt to the insert and pairing a remote control, to name a few.
-Because the existing chimney liner used by the wood fireplace is designed for wood burning only, a gas fireplace insert would require the installation of a collinear gas insert liner in the fireplace flue to the chimney top.
+Because the existing chimney liner used by the wood fireplace is designed to burn only firewood, a gas insert would require the installation of a collinear liner in the fireplace flue to the chimney top.

 Convert a Prefab Fireplace to a Gas Insert: